This is the third in a series of posts on the Acquia Certification Exams for Drupal 8:

 I'd guess around 5-10 questions on the test were basically testing that I knew what the new features in Drupal 8 were.
 That makes sense to some degree, since a developer coming from Drupal 7 needs to be tested that they understand the new APIs.
 But, the questions I'm talking about were vague and without context.
 They were just testing that you knew there was a new way to do a task, not so much how to do it.
 This may be a result of publishing the test so soon after the release of Drupal 8, before there was a lot of practical understanding of what the most frequently used features would be.

 I also found at one typo on the test, which is annoying, since the test has been out for a while.
 This particular question asks you to read some code and say what's wrong with it.
 The typo is what I first noticed since it's a mistake that will prevent the code from running, but fixing the typo is not an available answer.
-There is another answer that is correct, but that one is about not adhering to a particular Drupal code style standard, so it took me awhile to relent on the functional bug to pick that choice.
+There is another answer that is correct, but that one is about not adhering to a particular Drupal code style standard, so it took me awhile to relent on the functional bug and pick that choice.

 Which DrupalTutor classes will help me prepare for this test?